 False accusations of military sexual assault often are revealed during the investigation or litigation of a sexual assault case.
-Berry Law Firm offers this article about false accusations, with many elements that apply in military cases as well.
+Berry Law offers this article about false accusations, with many elements that apply in military cases as well.

 Defense of sexual assault allegations in the military